Vegan Tamales

 Make The Filling

-Step Three: Make your filling.
+Step 3: Make your filling.
 In a large skillet, heat the oil over medium-high heat.
 Add the onion and cook until soft.
 Transfer the drained jackfruit and garlic to the skillet and sauté for 10-12 minutes, or until the jackfruit begins to soften and break up.

 Add the salsa verde and salt and allow to warm for about a minute.
 Remove from the heat and add in the spinach or purslane, giving it a gentle stir to allow it to wilt.